Kinallen

 The village has a shop, Post Office, Day Care center, Fair Hill Primary school and Nursery Unit, and an Orange Hall.
 Also First Dromara Presbyterian Church is located just beyond the townland boundary.

 Education

 There is one school in the village, Fair Hill Primary School and Nursery Unit (formerly Kinallen Primary School).

 The local secondary school students often attend Friends' School or Wallace High in Lisburn, Banbridge Academy or Dromore High School.

 Transport and communications

 The village surrounds a crossroads, where the Banbridge-Dromara and Lisburn-Katesbridge roads meet.
 In recent years, the village has seen some population growth; 300 residents lived in the village in 1991 and it grew to 557 residents in 2001.
 This is mainly due to attractive house prices in the rural zones of Belfast's commuter belt, helped by Kinallen's desirable position in the countryside and its nearness to both the A1 dual-carriageway and the M1 motorway.

 The village's recent popularity as a place to live has turned the area into a dormitory settlement for both Belfast and Lisburn.
-Despite the growth in population, and the resulting increase in traffic, there has been little done to improve the area's infrastructure.
-The roads leading from the A1 Belfast-Dublin dual-carriageway are of low quality.
-The 'Kinallen Road' section of the route, itself unclassified, is very narrow in places and has dangerous bends and junctions.